SciPhi-AI/agent-search/README.md

-# LocalSearch [ΨΦ]: A local knowledge engine for your LLM
+# LocalSearch [ΨΦ]: An open source framework and dataset for webscale local search

 ## Quickstart Guide for LocalSearch